MateuszOtmianowski/R-notes/Notes.md

 - setnames(x,old,new) is used to changing column names in a data.table;
 - setcolorder(x, neworder) changes column order;
 - DT[,A=="a"] returns vector, but DT[,.(A=="a")] returns data.table;
+- you can manually set a key via setkey(DT,A,B). setkey() will then sort the data by the columns that you specify, and change the table by reference.
+Having set a key will allow you to use it as a super-charged rowname when doing selections for example.
+Arguments like mult and nomatch then help you to only select particular parts of groups;

 #System operations
 - when specyfing path use "/" instead of "\";